pentaho/pentaho-kettle/README.txt

+If I want to build the project with ant should I always use the default target?

+     I would right after checking out the project but would avoid that target- it does quite a bit with cleaning and resolving.

+     Consider the previous scenario with adding a new property to a step.
+You checked out the project and ran the default ant target.
+You then the steps meta, dialog and execution java source.
+Do you want to clean the project and resolve the dependencies again?

+     Probably not.
+Running the ant "compile" target in the project's root folder will compile changed source code for all the modules.

+My code changes were just in the engine module.
+Can I run ant from there?

+     You can use the build file located in the engine folder, e.g.,

+         Kettle>cd engine
+         Kettle>ant compile

+I get compile errors!
+Cannot find symbols and packages that don't exist!

+     When you did that default build from the projects root folder you resolved dependencies into it's lib folder.
+You need to resolve engine's dependencies and then compile:

+         Kettle>cd engine
+         Kettle>ant resolve compile

+That seems redundant.

+     Yes but we are building modules now.
+Since your ivy cache should already have the dependencies the resolve should be quick.

 Why does the build output appear to download JARs multiple times?

      Although it may _appear_ to be downloading JARs multiple times, Ivy will download the dependencies _once_ and cache them (in your home folder